gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 # Clova

-It consists of a set of directive messages that return recognition results for client requests.
-When user requests are sent by [`SpeechRecognizer.Recognize`](/CIC/References/APIs/SpeechRecognizer.md#Recognize) event messages, Clova analyzes their meaning.
-And CIC returns appropriate directive messages to your client based on recognition results.
-Then, your client processes the directive messages and provide requested Clova functions to users.
+Returns recognition results of user requests to your client.
+When user requests are sent in [`SpeechRecognizer.Recognize`](/CIC/References/APIs/SpeechRecognizer.md#Recognize) event messages, Clova analyzes their meaning.
+Based on the recognition results, CIC returns appropriate directive messages to your client.
+Your client processes the directive messages and provide requested Clova functions to users.

 | Message name         | Message type  | Message description                                   |
 |------------------|-----------|---------------------------------------------|